BasurmanArtur/100-days-of-code/log.md

 **Today's Progress**: Today I continued to work on a Guided Project on Dataquest.
 I improved the plot mastering my Seaborn skills, I also cleaned a bit the code and Markup description.

-**Thoughts:** That was a great satisfaction get a cleaner plot, that visualize my data much clearer.
+**Thoughts:** That was a great satisfaction get a cleaner plot, that visualizes my data much clearer.